-For Gulf states, Hormuz uncertainty casts shadow over fragile US-Iran truce
+For Gulf states, Hormuz uncertainty casts shadow over US-Iran ceasefire

 While the fate of the Strait of Hormuz has captured global attention, one of Trump’s justifications for striking Iran was to get rid of the Iranian nuclear programme.
 In the latest round of talks, Iran showed readiness to discuss its limitation but always ruled out entirely dismantling, as Trump wanted.

 That sticking point remains.
-“The president’s red lines, namely the end of Iranian enrichment in Iran, have not changed,” White House spokesperson Karoline Leavitt said.
+“The president’s red lines, namely the end of Iranian enrichment in Iran, have not changed,” White House spokeswoman Karoline Leavitt said.